 DinoBones.com, as another example, is designed for fourth graders.
 Fifth graders, meanwhile, who are seeking more challenging adventures can tackle spelling longer words with Floyd Danger.
 As children gain confidence in spelling, they will likely begin to feel the same about the two related skills: reading and writing.

 To help a child who may be behind in spelling abilities, ChildInfoDevelopment.com suggests that you allow children to trace words, helping as needed so that they can feel their way through words.
-Or they may enjoy fingerpainting words, learning to spell in the process.
+Or they may enjoy fingerpainting words and learning to spell in the process.